 Scales of Sharing: Berlin – Katowice, Shared Cities Diaries #5

-What happens when a fan of inclusive cities, consumer of exhibitions, publications on architecture & urban planning and one of the authors of Shared Cities: Creative Momentum project feels the politics of the region kicks in?
+What happens when a fan of inclusive cities, consumer of exhibitions and publications on architecture and one of the authors of the Shared Cities: Creative Momentum project feels the politics of the region kick in?

 Berlin, Nov 30, 9:06 am

 Dang.
-The modernist space and beautiful setting of the gallery might confuse my sentinels for few hours, but here we get the same notion again.
-We will have to deal with something wider than architecture in cultural project.
-Definitely regional.
-The need for this narrative is clearly here.
+The modernist space and the beautiful setting of the gallery might confuse my sentinels for a few hours, but here we get the same notion again.
+The regional aspect of sharing in Central and Eastern Europe creates a strong narrative.

-Debate during SCCM exhibition workshop, Berlin, Akademie Der Kunste, Charlie Koolhaas, Lukas Feireiss, Jaroslav Andel, ©Milota Sidorová
+Our debate during the SCCM exhibition workshop, Berlin, Akademie Der Künste.
+Charlie Koolhaas, Lukas Feireiss, Jaroslav Andel ©Milota Sidorová

-Unfortunately there is no train connecting Berlin and Katowice, the city where I am heading to carry on my project tour.
-I take an expensive taxi to balance the cheap, early morning flight.
-The Turkish driver barely speaks English.
-He has been living here for twenty years.
-My sleepy brain kicks in (always amazing me) and we are able to discuss gentrification and rising living costs in decent German.
-“Schöne Reise”, the man shakes my hand and likewise I wish the best for his wife who has recently lost her job.
-RyanAir flies Berlin-Krakow.
-I have been avoiding it for as long as I could, as the services mostly equal services of public transport in Bratislava.
-The AirBus is full of pale, sleepy and some sick people.
-The shared air offers convenient circulation of all viruses and bacteria.
-I see myself sick again, so I take on my drape and put it on.
-Were I Japanese, I would have felt better.
+There is no train connecting Berlin and Katowice, the city where I am heading to carry on my project tour.
+I take an expensive taxi to the airport to balance the cheap, early morning flight.
+The Turkish driver barely speaks any English.
+He has lived in Berlin for twenty years.
+My sleepy brain kicks in and we discuss gentrification and the rising living costs in decent German.
+“Schöne Reise”, the man shakes my hand and I wish best for his wife who has recently lost her job.
+My plane is full of pale and sleepy people.
+The shared air circulates all our viruses.
+I envision myself sick again, so I take on my drape and put it on.

 Katowice, Dec 2nd, 1:13 pm

-Still sleep deprived I stand in the black box staring at the white boards neatly covered with black letters, charts and diagrams.
-I am visiting the exhibition Data for Culture, the final exhibition covering a long year research mapping the audience of Katowice´s cultural events.
-The exhibition has been curated by Medialab, Miasto Ogrodow, our Polish Partner.
-I am cold, as I forgot how cold it can get in this formerly industrial, recently UNESCO City of Music, at the beginning of December.
+Sleep deprived, I visit Data for Culture, the final exhibition covering a year long research mapping the audience of Katowice´s cultural events.
+The exhibition was curated by Medialab, Miasto Ogrodow, our Polish Partner.
+I am freezing, as I forgot how cold it gets in Katowice – this formerly industrial but recently UNESCO named City of Music.

 “This exhibition is divided into two parts.
-The bottom part, the black box is meant for professionals, people working in culture, municipalities and strategy planning,” says Karol Piekarski, the head of research department and the curator of the exhibition.
-The upper part (smartly placed) near cafeteria displays a short colorful summary for general public.
-The bottom part of exhibition lacks a clear narrative, but offers a lot of data that experienced cultural mapper is able to use individually.
+The bottom part, the black box is meant for professionals, people working in culture, municipalities and strategy planning,” says Karol Piekarski, Head of Research Department and the curator of the exhibition.
+The upper part (smartly placed) near the cafeteria displays a short colorful summary for the general public.
+The bottom part of the exhibition offers a lot of data for experienced cultural mappers.
 The upper part uses cartoon characters and dialogue samples describing daily cultural situations.
-You can get a relation between cultural patterns of a population and you.
-Satisfied I walk to get a fresh air.
-I spot a crowd of people gathered by the monument on plaza in front of the building.
+I start to connect the dots between cultural patterns of a population and an individual like me or you.
+Satisfied I go out for some fresh air.
+I spot a crowd of people gathered in front of the exhibition building.
 People hold slogans, rainbow flags.
-The group is not huge.
-“What is it?”
-I ask.
-They demonstrate against much bigger gathering that verbally attacked Polish members of European Parliament last week.
+They demonstrate against a much bigger gathering that verbally attacked Polish members of European Parliament last week.

-Faces of our critic curators Lukas Feireiss, Charlie Koolhaas and Jaroslav Andel renew in my memory: But what about your region?
-Disquiet grows in my mind to see this happening literally few meters away from a product of our work.
+I hear our critic curators (Lukas Feireiss, Charlie Koolhaas and Jaroslav Andel) in my head: What about your region?
+I get nervous witnessing the development of my region literally a few meters away from the product of our work.
 We do live in politics.
-It intervenes our lives, closer and closer.
-The work on SCCM, whether it will be exhibition, book or our next lecture is happening in changing context of the region, context we can’t ignore.
-But whether we take rational or emotional, conservative or more experiential approach, one thing is certain.
-To be just artistic or beautiful won’t be enough.
-SCCM will carry on the holistic story about sharing in Central European cities.
+It intervenes in our lives, gets closer and closer.
+The work on SCCM, whether our exhibition, book or our next lecture takes place in the changing context of the Central and Eastern European region.
+Whether we take a rational, an emotional, a conservative or a more experiential approach, one thing is certain: today, being artistic or beautiful isn’t enough.
+Shared Cities: Creative Momentum needs to tell the whole story of sharing in Central snd Eastern European cities.